Dry the River: History

-During 2012, they played festival shows throughout Europe, including the Roskilde Festival, the Underage Festival, 2000 Trees, Pohoda Festival and Open'er Festival, as well as North American festivals, including the Sasquatch Festival, Lollapalooza 2012 and the Austin City Limits Festival.
+During 2012, they played festival shows throughout Europe, including the Roskilde Festival, the Underage Festival, 2000trees, Pohoda Festival and Open'er Festival, as well as North American festivals, including the Sasquatch Festival, Lollapalooza 2012 and the Austin City Limits Festival.
 In November 2012, Dry The River released a limited edition beer, brewed with Signature Brew, called Mammoth.
 An acoustic version of Shallow Bed was released by download only on 17 December 2012.

 The band recorded their second album in Iceland in early 2013, to be released later in the year.
 In February 2014, Dry the River announced on their Facebook page that violinist William Harvey had departed the band in order to pursue other projects.
 Their second album, titled Alarms in the Heart, was released on 25 August, and was supported by a UK tour.
 They contributed a cover of a Metric song, "Satellite Mind", for the compilation album Good People Rock which was released on 14 April 2015.

 Following their involvement with Disaronno's Terrace Party, the band confirmed in an interview that "next on the agenda is definitely to start thinking about album three".
 The band went on to explain, "We’re not anywhere close to a release date or anything yet, but Peter has some material he’s been working on that we’re excited about, and we’re looking at getting back into a studio when we can to start work on that".

 They announced their split on their Facebook page on 12 November 2015, along with the release of their final EP, Hooves of Doubt.